prianikc/binadox-app/README.md

 Clone the repository.
 Open Terminal and run `npm install` from the project folder.

+Create the "binadox_db" database.
-Import the database from the folder: api / db.
+Import the tables from the folder: api/db.

-Set globally angular / cli: `npm i -g @ angular/cli`
+Install globally angular/cli: `npm i -g @ angular/cli`
 Install globally nodemon: `npm i -g nodemon`

 Environment variables in the file: nodemon.json, change them for your environment.

 Start frontend: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`
 Start backend: `nodemon api/server`